sjijon/estimate-emergence-from-data/README.md

-# estimate-emergence-from-data
+# Estimate emergence from data
-Code for reproducing the results from the preprint :
+Code for reproducing the results from the preprint:

 <strong>Estimating the date of emergence of an epidemic outbreak from detection data: Applications to COVID-19</strong>